 Data Science for Everyone (DS-UA 111) is a course that will change your life.
 It will empower you to understand and use data in a principled way to better explain, make decisions in, and predict outcomes in the world.
 Students will learn to conduct hands-on research in Python using real-world datasets as instruments to practice and apply principles of scientific thinking and causal inference.
 This course is open to all students regardless of prior programming or statistics experience.
 Learn more about the course in this video.

 - This course will be co-taught by Prof. Arthur Spirling, who was recently awarded the NYU Golden Dozen Award for teaching excellence, and Prof. Andrea Jones-Rooy, Director of Undergraduate Studies, in the fall 2019 semester.
 See the spring 2019 syllabus here.
-Prerequisite: High school algebra.
+Prerequisite: None.

 Students who take Introduction to Data Science (DS-UA-112) will explore the theoretical issues, methods, tools, and problems that relate to data-rich issues in the humanities, social sciences, and sciences.
 Students will learn the core concepts of inference and computing while working with real data.